tyrantlink/plural/docs/privacy-policy.md

 # Privacy Policy
 Effective: 13 December 2024

+## 1. Data Controller
+The Data Controller for /plu/ral is tyrantlink, who can be contacted at support@plural.gg for any privacy-related concerns.

+## 2. Legal Basis and Consent
+/plu/ral operates on the basis of implicit consent through usage.
+Data collection only occurs when users actively engage with bot commands.
+By using the bot's commands, users consent to the data collection necessary for the bot's functionality.

-## 1. Perpetual Data Collection
+## 3. Perpetual Data Collection
 /plu/ral stores all data explicitly provided via interactions, including but not limited to:
 - Group data
 - Member data
 - Config settings

-## 2. Changes to the Privacy Policy
-This privacy policy may be updated at any time.
-If the changes decrease user privacy in any way, users will be notified via the [support server](https://discord.gg/4mteVXBDW7).
+This data is stored indefinitely until explicitly deleted via the `/delete_all_data` command.
+Long-term storage is necessary to ensure continued functionality even after periods of inactivity.

-## 3. Temporary Data Collection
+## 4. Temporary Data Collection
 /plu/ral stores some data temporarily for the required functionality of some commands in the following scenarios:

 When a message is proxied, a message log object is stored for one (1) day and contains the following data: